KRnils/Coffee-site/README.md

 - All other text was written by me personally.
 - Lots of inspiration was taken from the Code Institute Love Running project
 - This Stackoverflow thread helped me figure out how to get the footer and main elements behave like I wanted them: https://stackoverflow.com/questions/6654958/make-body-have-100-of-the-browser-height
+- The social media links in the footer are provided by [Font Awesome](https://fontawesome.com/)
+- Favicon was provided by https://favicon.io/ see [favicon about](assets/favicon/about.txt) for license details

 ### Media
 - https://playgroundai.com/ was used to create the images for the reviews, they are all inspired by the real locations but I did not have time to go take pictures.